 This appliance is equipped with an ignition device which automatically lights the pilot.
-Do not try to light the pilot by a qualified service technician.
-Force or attempted repair may lever or knob will not move by hand, don't try to repair it, call Immediately call a qualified service technician to inspect the appliance and to replace any part of the control system and Do not use this appliance if any part has been under water. any gas control which has been under water result in a fire or explosion o.
+Do not try to light the pilot by phone.
+Follow the gas supplier's instructions.

+Immediately call a qualified service technician to inspect the appliance and to replace any part of the control system and Do not use this appliance if any part has been under water. any gas control which has been under water. result in a fire or explosion